-- the increased access to terabytes of geospatial information over cyber infrastructure has
+- the increased access to terabytes of geospatial information over cyber infrastructure has continuously changed the way people work, live and play, but a lack of sufficient processing power remains; - mapping services having emerged as the new way to allow a multitude of users to post, consume, compare and analyse data collaboratively; - the trend of providing automatic, analytical, shared and open source web/cloud services, using the web/cloud as the managing, processing and computing platforms for geospatial information; - the trend towards miniaturisation, and ubiquitous and wearable computing; - the increasing demand-driven availability of web-based visualisation tools and of new visualisation devices; - the increased interest in real-time monitoring of dynamic phenomena and moving objects; - advances in cyber-infrastructure network and communicating technologies, especially the more recent cloud computing technologies.

-- mapping services having emerged as the new way to allow a multitude of users to post, consume, compare and analyse data collaboratively; - the trend of providing automatic, analytical, shared and open source web/cloud services, using the web/cloud as the managing, processing and computing platforms for geospatial information; - the trend towards miniaturisation, and ubiquitous and wearable computing; - the increasing demand-driven availability of webbased visualisation tools and of new visualisation devices; - the increased interest in real-time monitoring of dynamic phenomena and moving objects; - advances in cyber-infrastructure network and communicating technologies, especially the more recent cloud computing technologies. - Recognising: - the potential for accessing massively scaled computing infrastructure and new web/cloud services for online processing of static and dynamic geospatial and spatio-temporal information and data-intensive problems; - the value of "virtual globes" for processing and dissemination of geospatial data, processes and phenomena; - the integrated multi-user collaborative visualisation of multi-dimensional data offering major challenges in research and development; - international activities for standardisation of service, system architectures and geospatial information, processes and workflows such as those from ISO and from OGC.
+- the potential for accessing massively scaled computing infrastructure and new web/cloud services for online processing of static and dynamic geospatial and spatio-temporal information and data-intensive problems; - the value of "virtual globes" for processing and dissemination of geospatial data, processes and phenomena; - the integrated multi-user collaborative visualisation of multi-dimensional data offering major challenges in research and development; - international activities for standardisation of service, system architectures and geospatial information, processes and workflows such as those from ISO and from OGC.

-- research into novel online multi-dimensional visualisation technologies for spatial data, geospatial analytics and methods for collaborative geovisualisation of dynamic phenomena in cooperation - with ISPRS Technical Commission II, International Cartographic Association (ICA) and Open Geospatial Consortium (OGC); - further development of cloud-based, server-based, location-based, network-centred, distributed and federated architectures for geospatial services and analysis including grid computing; - the development of applications for dynamic management, analysis, service and archiving of multi-sensor data over the web; - investigation of social and organisational issues related to web/cloud-based services for managing, displaying, disseminating and exploring multisensor data.
+- research into novel online multi-dimensional visualisation technologies for spatial data, geospatial analytics and methods for collaborative geovisualisation of dynamic phenomena in cooperation with ISPRS Technical Commission II, International Cartographic Association (ICA) and Open Geospatial Consortium (OGC); - further development of cloud-based, server-based, location-based, network-centred, distributed and federated architectures for geospatial services and analysis including grid computing; - the development of applications for dynamic management, analysis, service and archiving of multi-sensor data over the web; - investigation of social and organisational issues related to web/cloud-based services for managing, displaying, disseminating and exploring multi-sensor data.